openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 Another form of *conversion from union* is implicit conversion from union type to the target type.
 The conversion is only possible if each type in a union is compatible (see :ref:`Type Compatibility`) with the target type.
 If so, the conversion never causes a runtime error.
-If at least one type of a union is not compatible with the target type, then the conversion causes a :index:`compile-time error`:
+The conversion causes a :index:`compile-time error` if at least one type of a union is not compatible with the target type:

 .. code-block-meta:
    expect-cte